Frequently Asked Questions

 Can I lobster at night?

-• Monroe County: night diving for lobster is prohibited
+- Monroe County: night diving for lobster is prohibited during Mini Season

-• Night diving on shallow grass flats where legal, primarily in Miami Dade County, can be incredibly productive.
+- Night diving on shallow grass flats and rocks near them, where legal, can be incredibly productive.
 Dive lights and extreme caution of other boaters and your own vessel's location required.
+Make sure other boaters can see your vessel and dive flag.

 Where should I anchor while lobstering?